End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 The nature of data transmission at high speeds differs fundamentally in both engineering and measurement from casual, end-user level data transfers.
-For high-speed networks, "packets" often vary in size.
-For example, for nodes connected to 10 Gbps and faster networks, it is common to employ "jumbo frame" Maximum Transmission Unit (MTU) of 9,014 or 9,018 bytes, rather than a constant 1,500-byte frame.
-Consequently, high-speed network device vendors typically specify performance using Bit Error Rates (BER) \cite{r28} rather than packet loss.
-While operators historically reported BERs more explicitly, modern practitioners typically must navigate complex monitoring dashboards such as the perfSONAR lookup service \cite{r29} to access such information.
+For high-speed networks, \enquote{packets} often vary in size and are transmitted at rates where bit-level impairments dominate over per-packet events.
+For example, for nodes connected to 10~Gbps and faster networks, it is common to employ \enquote{jumbo frame} Maximum Transmission Unit (MTU) of 9,014 or 9,018 bytes, rather than a constant 1,500-byte frame.
+Consequently, high-speed network device vendors typically specify performance using Bit Error Rates (BER) \cite{NISTBER} rather than packet loss.
+While operators historically reported BERs more explicitly, modern practitioners typically must extract such information indirectly via monitoring infrastructures such as the perfSONAR lookup service \cite{perfSONARStats}.

 To place the current argument in context, we cite a 2009 ESnet reference to show the historical lower bounds of key performance metrics.
 Subsequently, we present a practical 2018 case study to demonstrate that packet loss is not the dominant constraint for high-volume, high-speed data transfer.
-ESnet\textquotesingle s Services and Service Level Descriptions (SLD) (Appendix A in \cite{r30}) specifies guaranteed network performance via its Loss Thresholds Table.
-This table typically lists a Frame Loss Rate (FLR) range of 10\textsuperscript{-7} to -10\textsuperscript{-10} and includes a formula for converting the FLR to BER.
+ESnet\textquotesingle s Services and Service Level Descriptions (SLD) (Appendix A in \cite{ESnetSLA}) specifies guaranteed network performance via its Loss Thresholds Table.
+This table typically lists a Frame Loss Rate (FLR) range of 10\textsuperscript{-7} to 10\textsuperscript{-10} and includes a formula for converting the FLR to BER.
 Furthermore, an accompanying ESnet Fasterdata Knowledge Base (KB) article on Packet Loss provides an approximate translation of BER to end-to-end packet loss, citing a typical scenario of 1 packet out of 22,000 packets, or 0.0046\%.
 Converting this packet loss ratio to a BER illustrates the exceptional quality of these networks:

 \begin{itemize} \item Packet Loss Rate = 0.0046\% ($4.6 \times 10^{-5}$) \item Assuming a standard 1500-byte frame: BER $\approx (4.6 \times 10^{-5}) / (1500~\text{bytes/frame} \times 8~\text{bits/byte}) \approx 4 \times 10^{-9}$ \end{itemize}